 Using the optimized form, we now get 31% of users completing the form, instead of 15%.
 That means for our new audience of 220, we get 68.2 enquiries, and using the same 1/3 of enquiries lead to a sale approach, we now get 22.7 sales for every 1,000 blog visitors.

 The financial outcome is;

 That is a whopping 908% improvement on the bottom line income, for the same 1,000 blog visitors.

 Obviously, the above example campaign is a simplistic version of what occurs, and the results are typically not so huge.
 We have, however, seen improvements such as;

 We worked with an event ticketing company to improve email invitations and ticket order forms to improve actual event attendance by 15%.
-We optimized a lead generation form to improve leads by 176% and increased the amount of leads to another clients business by 500%.
+We optimized a lead generation form to improve leads by 176% and increased the number of leads to other clients business by 500%.